 Through the years, Lew has also become the river community’s leading historian.
 He’s extensively interviewed many of the key people who have made the industry what it is, including Martin Litton, whose archived interview with Lew was featured extensively in Martin’s Boat—a 23-minute film by Pete McBride honoring Litton after he passed away in 2014.

-Last year, as we collected stories from some of the OARS originals in anticipation of our 50th Anniversary, we got the chance to sit down with Lew.
+In 2019, as we collected stories from some of the OARS originals for our 50th Anniversary, we got the chance to sit down with Lew.
 When we asked what made him especially proud to be an OARS guide, it all came back to Martin’s Boat.
 Here’s what he shared…

 The Marble Canyon